keyvan-amiri/PGTNet/README.md

 _<a name="part2-1">2.1.
 Original implementation of the GPS graph transformers, and setting up a python environment:</a>_

-Our porposal is based on the original implementation of [GraphGPS: General Powerful Scalable Graph Transformers](https://github.com/rampasek/GraphGPS).
-We call this repository  `GPS repository` in the remaining of this README file.
 The first step is to clone the `GPS repository` (i.e. the original implementation) and follow the [instructions](https://github.com/rampasek/GraphGPS#python-environment-setup-with-conda) for setting up a Python environement with Conda.

 _<a name="part2-2">2.2.
 Adjustments to the original implementation:</a>_